-PSA ${I07}$ overestimates the time constants with improving accuracy from low attenuation to high attenuation conditions regardless of the SNR values.
-The overestimation is likely due to the noise removal procedure, which further attenuates the high-frequency end of the spectra via removing the part of the signal together with noise (i.e. the noise is fitted with a slope < 1).
-In this approach, the accuracy of the noise removal procedure can be improved by visual inspection and adjustment of the fitting range to provide slopes close to one, and thus better fitting parameters.
-However, especially for low attenuation conditions (e.g. 0.1, 0.2 s), the frequency range is not sufficient to detect the noise statistically, meaning that the linear fitting method is not ideal for differentiating in the spectral power the noise contribution from the real variations due to turbulence.
-In addition to the shortcoming of the linear fitting, the visual inspection of both detecting the frequency ranges for noise removal and the H fitting constitutes another uncertainty source due to its subjectivity.
-It requires expertise on the topic, and is hard to automate
+PSA107 overestimates the time constants with improving accuracy from low-attenuation to high-attenuation conditions regardless of the SNR values.
+The overestimation is likely due to the noise removal procedure, which further attenuates the high-frequency end of the spectra by removing the part of the signal together with noise (i.e. the noise is fitted with a slope < 1).
+In this approach, the accuracy of the noise removal procedure can be improved by visual inspection and adjustment of the fitting range to provide slopes close to 1 and thus better fitting parameters.
+However, especially for low-attenuation conditions (e.g. 0.1, 0.2 s), the frequency range is not sufficient to detect the noise statistically, meaning that the linear fitting method is not ideal for differentiating in the spectral power the noise contribution from the real variations due to turbulence.
+In addition to the shortcoming of the linear fitting, the visual inspection

 Figure 5.
-Time constants calculated using the power spectra approach, comparing (a) PSA{I07} , and (b) PSA{A21} , in several low-pass filtering conditions (τ{LPF} =0.1 - 0.5 s) as a function of signal-to-noise ratio (SNR) over the range 10-1.1, which correspond to the amount of noise (e.g. 10-90 %).
-The solid black curve represents the median, while the shaded area represents inter-quartile ranges.
+Time constants calculated using the power spectrum approach, comparing (a) PSA{107} and (b) PSA{A21} in several low-pass filtering conditions ($\tau{LPF} = 0.1 - 0.5 \, \text{s}$) as a function of signal-to-noise ratio (SNR) over the range 10-1.1, which corresponds to the amount of noise (e.g. 10 %-90 %).
+The solid black curve represents the median, while the shaded area represents interquartile ranges.
 The dashed line corresponds to the expected value (τ{LPF}), which was used for the artificial low-pass filtering.

-when using software used for flux calculations (e.g., EddyPro).
-Moreover, in some cases, the optimal visual inspection might not be sufficient as the low attenuation results in our study suggest.
+of detecting the frequency ranges for both noise removal and the H fitting constitutes another uncertainty source due to its subjectivity.
+It requires expertise on the topic and is hard to automate when using software used for flux calculations (e.g. EddyPro).
+Moreover, in some cases, the optimal visual inspection might not be sufficient as the low-attenuation results in our study suggest.
 In our case we could not further improve the accuracy even though the exact attenuation and SNR level were known, which is not the case with real-world data.